 How Do You Treat Borderline Personality Disorder?

-As BPD manifests differently in each patient, diagnosis and treatment aren’t always easy.
+As BPD manifests differently in each patient, diagnosis and treatment for borderline personality disorder aren’t always easy.
 Due to the overlap with other mental health issues, many individuals will see a wide variety of doctors or try a number of courses of care before finding something that works.

 There is no one medication that can treat BPD, but medications that are effective against similar disorders, like anxiety and depression, can be effective.
-Therapy is also a wonderful way to temper the side effects of BPD, helping individuals to learn more about signs of BPD, common responses to situations and emotional regulation.
+Therapy is also a wonderful way to temper BPD symptoms, helping individuals to learn more about signs of BPD, common responses to situations and emotional regulation.

 If you or someone you love lives with borderline personality disorder, FHE Health is here to help.
 Contact us today to learn more.